<b>What makes Jehovah’s Witnesses different from other Christians?</b>

-Jehovah’s Witnesses follow the model of “first-century” Christians, subscribing to Bible principles in the old and new Testaments that guide every aspect of their lives.
-They believe that God’s Kingdom is coming soon that will bring peace on earth.
+Jehovah's Witnesses follow the model of "first-century" Christians, subscribing to Bible principles in the Old and New Test-aments that guide every aspect of their lives.
+They believe that God's kingdom is coming soon and will bring peace on earth.

 They don't vote or serve in the military.
 They don't celebrate birthdays, Halloween, or Christmas, finding no evidence of these observances in the Bible.